finnagin/OperationsAndWorkflows/docs/filter_kgraph_discrete_kedge_attribute.md

 ### output guarantees

-- no edges in the kgraph which have the specified attribute with the given attribute.
+- no edges exist in the kgraph that have the specified attribute with the given value.

 ### allowed changes